lawik/notes/Oredev/Talk - Let me introduce Elixir, your entire web stack.md

 It also powers the Phoenix dev server to do hot updates so we all use it every day in development.

 Elixir is often deployed with clustering, commonly called Erlang Distribution, which means all nodes are connected to each other and can exchange messages.
 This enables a lot of cool stuff without needing separate infrastructure for coordination.
-An Elixir app usually does not need Redis or RabbitMQ for coordination or caching.

 So we deploy just like everyone else.
 But also better.
 And with more possibilities.
 The ceiling of potential is very high.
 But the techniques you already know will work fine.